wasp-lang/web/docs/language/basic-elements.md

 Import statement of the page React element.
 See importing external code for details.

 `Page` also has to be associated with a `Route`, otherwise it won't be accessible in the app.

+#### `authRequired: bool`
+Optional property - can be specified only if [`auth`](/docs/language/basic-elements#authentication--authorization) is declared.
+If set to `true`, only authenticated users will be able to access this page.
+Unauthenticated users will be redirected to a route declared by `onAuthFailedRedirectTo` property within `auth`.

+If `authRequired` is set to `true`, the React component of a page (specified by `component` property) will be provided `user` object as a prop.

+Check out this [section of our Todo app tutorial](/docs/tutorials/todo-app/auth#updating-main-page-to-check-if-user-is-authenticated) for an example of usage.

 ## Route